A lot of what I see is not good. I wonder if rapid e-learning is just going to become like PowerPoint with a ton of messed up and boring training?

 On top of increased functionality, the output of the tools has become impressive.
-A great example is Engage (see figure 1) which is not only easy to use, but the look of it is very polished and sophisticated.
+A great example is Rise.
+It is easy to use, and has a very polished and sophisticated feel.
 Imagine trying to custom build a similar product.
 It would cost thousands and take months to develop.
 It definitely would be outside the scope of most training courses.
 Not today.
 Rapid e-learning tools are making the trainers look like stars.

 Next Generation Tools